-We also advise that you not talk to any insurance company without legal representation.
+- Do not talk to any insurance company without legal representation.
 You should refuse to provide a recorded statement without the advice of your attorney.

-You should prepare for possibly being requested to submit to an independent medical examination (IME), which is an evaluation performed by a company’s selected health professional.
+- You should prepare for possibly being requested to submit to an independent medical examination (IME), which is an evaluation performed by a company’s selected health professional.
 Make sure you contact a lawyer before agreeing to any IME, as these exams are usually intended to find reasons to deny or minimize workers’ compensation benefits.

-Be mindful of the fact that your activities could also be watched by private investigators working for your employer’s insurance carrier.
+- Be mindful of the fact that your activities could also be watched by private investigators working for your employer’s insurance carrier.
 The investigators will see if the activities you engage in outside the workplace indicate that your injuries are not as severe as you claimed.

 Workers’ compensation claims are frequently denied for multiple reasons.
 Some of the most common reasons that claims are denied include failure to follow a doctor’s instructions, disputes about whether an injury was work-related, and lack of medical records.
 Your employer may assert that you were actually an independent contractor, not an employee, and reject your claim.
-Although fault is generally not an issue in workers’ compensation, an employer may claim that the injured worker was intoxicated by alcohol or drugs or intentionally caused the injury.
+Although fault is generally not an issue in workers’ comp, an employer may claim that the injured worker was intoxicated by alcohol or drugs or intentionally caused the injury.

 The good news is that an initial denial of a workers’ compensation claim does not mean that a worker will be unable to obtain benefits.
 Injured workers often have several appeal options.